Winterbourne Abbas

-Winterborne Abbas is a village and civil parish in south west Dorset, England, situated in a valley on the A35 road 5 mi west of Dorchester.
+Winterbourne Abbas is a village and civil parish in south west Dorset, England, situated in a valley on the A35 road 5 mi west of Dorchester.
 In the 2011 census the parish had a population of 355.

+History

+In the early hours of 6 May 2023, a large fire broke out at an industrial estate outside the village.
+The A35 road was closed for several hours.

 The village

 Winterbourne Abbas is a pleasant rural village, only spoilt by the heavy traffic which passes through on the A35.
 The Coach and Horses Inn dates from 1814 or earlier and was a coaching inn on the turnpike road from Dorchester to Bridport.
 The Baptist Chapel dates from 1872 and has been converted to residential use.
 Other notable buildings include the Old Post Office in the middle of a terrace of cottages and the Grange.

 The Nine Stones stone circle lies just to the west of the village just to the south of the A35 road and surrounded by trees.
 It is probably the best example of a stone circle in Dorset.
 Also near the village are the remains of various ancient barrows and burial chambers, including Poor Lot Barrow Cemetery.

 The village has a school 'Winterbourne Valley First School', taking approximately 70 pupils of 3 to 9 years of age.
 The school was assessed as 'Outstanding' by OFSTED in 2011.